uldissturms/keynotes/29-04-2016-redux-vs-alt/NOTES.md

 flow
 ----

-Demo before explaining the structure of application
+- Demo before explaining the structure of application
+- Run tests after explaining each section
+- Explain what the test and code does

 alt examples
 ------------